tlegoc/tlegoc/README.md

 ### Théo Le Goc

 ### Who am I

-I am a french CS Student studying at ESIR and now UQAC, interested in computer graphics, rendering, simulation and image processing.
+Currently working as an engine programmer intern at Asobo, I studied at ESIR for four years and did my last year abroad at UQAC in 2024-2025.
+I am interested in computer graphics, rendering, simulation and image processing.
 I've been programming since I was 13, and I've been learning new tech, software and languages since then.
 I enjoy games, and organized two gamejams in my school with [Léo-Paul HUAR]([https://github.com/LepGamingGo](https://github.com/GroDoggo)), sponsored by Orange.

 [More info on my website ! ](https://tlegoc.github.io/)